-- The Commission was therefore correct in finding in the first recital in the preamble to the contested regulation that imports into the Community of sugar falling within CN code 1701 and of mixtures of sugar and cocoa falling within CN codes 1806 10 30 and 1806 10 90 originating in the OCTs with EC/OCT cumulation of origin went 'from zero in 1996 to more than 48 000 tonnes in 1999'.
-Irrespective of whether those imports came from an infant industry, they had, as the Commission rightly states, 'been increasing greatly' (first recital in the preamble to the contested regulation). - Secondly, the applicants challenge the statement made in the fourth recital in the preamble to the contested regulation that imports into the Community of sugar under the EC/OCT cumulation of origin regime lead to exports with refund of a corresponding quantity of Community sugar.
-Various factors could affect the level of exports, such as changes in Community consumption or poor harvests in the Community.
-The applicant in Case T-94/00 adds that sugar qualifying for EC/OCT cumulation of origin imported from the OCTs cannot claim export refunds on re-export.
-Consequently all the OCT sugar is sold on the European market and cannot be exported a second time.
+77 Since Article 108b of Decision 97/803 restricts ACP/OCT cumulation of origin to an annual quantity of 3 000 tonnes of sugar, the Commission was correct in stating in the first recital in the preamble to the contested regulation that 'imports of sugar (CN code 1701) and of mixtures of sugar and cocoa falling within CN codes 1806 10 30 and 1806 10 90 originating in the OCTs... particularly... with EC/OCT cumulation of origin,... increased from zero tonnes in 1996 to more than 53 000 tonnes in 1999'.
+Irrespective of whether those imports came from an infant industry, as the Commission rightly states, they 'increased greatly' (first recital in the preamble to the contested regulation).

-In that regard, the Court observes first of all that the applicants acknowledge that there is a surplus on the Community sugar market.
+- 78 Secondly, the applicants challenge the statement made in the fourth recital in the preamble to the contested regulation that imports into the Community of sugar under the EC/OCT cumulation of origin regime lead to exports with refund of a corresponding quantity of Community sugar.
+Various factors could affect the level of exports, such as changes in Community consumption or poor harvests in the Community. - 79 In that regard the Court observes first of all that the applicants acknowledge that there is a surplus on the Community sugar market.
 Community production of A and B sugar, that is to say, sugar which may be sold on the Community market and which receives a refund on export, already exceeds the Community sugar consumption.
-The applicants are merely stating that the surplus on the Community sugar market is structural and has existed for several decades now (see paragraph 112 below).

-In addition, as the Court held in Case C-17/98 Emesa Sugar [2000] ECR I-675, paragraph 56, the Community is under an obligation to import a certain quantity of sugar from non-member countries under the WTO Agreements.

-101 In those circumstances, if the production of Community sugar is not reduced, any additional imports of sugar under the EC/OCT cumulation of origin regime will increase the amount of surplus sugar on the Community market and will lead to an increase in subsidised exports (see Emesa Sugar , cited in the preceding paragraph, paragraph 56).
-102 The Court therefore finds that the Commission was right in stating in the fourth recital in the preamble to the contested regulation that 'any imports into the Community therefore involve a corresponding quantity of Community sugar which cannot be sold on that market having to be exported'.
-103 Contrary to what the applicant in Case T-94/00 states, the Commission does not claim in the contested regulation that sugar imported into the Community under the EC/OCT cumulation of origin regime is re-exported.
-However, sugar with EC/OCT cumulation of origin imported into the Community is competing with Community sugar.
-A fall in demand for Community sugar will, in view of the production surplus, lead to an increase in subsidised exports.
-104 Third, the applicant in Case T-94/00 points out that it is stated in the footnote to
+The applicants are merely stating that the surplus on the Community sugar market is structural and has existed for several decades now (see paragraph 93 below). - 80 In addition, as the Court held in Case C-17/98 Emesa Sugar [2000] ECR I-675, paragraph 56, the Community is under an obligation to import a certain quantity of sugar from non-member countries under the WTO Agreements. - In those circumstances, if the production of Community sugar is not reduced, any additional imports of sugar under the EC/OCT cumulation of origin regime will increase the amount of surplus sugar on the Community market and will lead to an increase in subsidised exports (see Emesa Sugar, cited in the preceding paragraph, paragraph 56). - 82 The Court therefore finds that the Commission was quite right in stating in the fourth recital in the preamble to the contested regulation that 'any imports into the Community therefore involve a corresponding quantity of Community sugar which cannot be sold on that market having to be exported'.